Managing Risks Riding Your Motorcycle on the Expressway

-Vehicle Following you too Close
+Vehicle Following Too Close

 It happens often, but make sure the vehicle behind you is at a safe distance too and not following you too closely.

 If this occurs, subtly and with minimal notice, change your position to place you in the part of the lane where you’ll be in the front of the driver’s steering wheel.
 The driver will likely not notice you’ve moved yet this will slightly obstruct the drivers view giving them the feeling you are closer.
-The driver will be more inclined then to keep a little more distance.
+The driver will be more inclined to keep a little more distance.

 Dangers to a motorcyclist on the expressway come generally from oncoming traffic – traffic from side roads – and traffic joining or exiting.
 On the right side of the motorway you have to deal with merging and deceleration areas.
 It makes sense to stay as far away from these danger zones as.
 And never go between a vehicle and a deceleration lane.

 Motorists behave just like animals in a herd and tend to pack together – densely.
 Try not to become a member of the pack and put these groups behind you.

 If traffic begins to slow in front of you, move slightly to the left or right of the car in front of you, so you have an